 - the transformation of Western Australia's mental health system to centre the needs of people with lived experience1 and to move towards the recovery model2 in every service and facet of the system to both address stigma and promote individuals' recovery processes, while reducing the need for acute care and hospitalisation (see also The Greens (WA) Health policy)

-- the rebalancing of the funding of mental health services so that the majority of funding is directed to prevention, early intervention, and the community managed Mental Health sector in line with the mental health, Alcohol and Other Drug Services Plan 2015-2025
+- the rebalancing of the funding of mental health services so that funding is re-directed to prevention, early intervention, and the community managed Mental Health sector in line with the Mental Health, Alcohol and Other Drug Services Plan 2015-2025

 - provision of adequate, affordable, consistent and coordinated services that are accessible for all people experiencing periods of mental illness or distress, particularly in community and peer-based supports

-- services and support programs that genuinely promote the recovery process through valuing and harnessing and harnessing people's lived experience
+- services and support programs that genuinely promote the recovery process through valuing and harnessing people's lived experience

 - services and supports to be co-produced3 with clinicians and people with lived experience